tina4stack/tina4-php/readme.md

 ### Example of Routing

 Creating API end points and routers in Tina4 is simple as indicated below.
-If you are adding swagger annotations, simply hitup the /swagger end point to see the OpenApi rendering.
+If you are adding swagger annotations, simply hit up the /swagger end point to see the OpenApi rendering.

 ```php
 /**